HAZMAT Suits – Levels of Protection

 A Final Note

-While the above are some generic guidelines for typical equipment to be used in certain circumstances, other combinations of protective equipment may be used based on specific site characteristics.
+While the above are some general guidelines for typical personal protective equipment to be used in certain circumstances, other combinations of protective equipment may be used based on specific site characteristics.
 The type of equipment and level of protection must be periodically reevaluated as site conditions change or when the job duties of workers change.